Bowenislandsong/Project1/README.md

 # Instruction

 'Tweepy-use.py' and font library 'arial.ttf' should be downloaded to a folder.

- Put your google json into current folder you downloaded and rename it as 'google.json'.(see .png file)
+ Put your google json into current folder you downloaded and rename it as 'google.json'.(see .png file) and input your Twitter     credential keys(in the tweepy-use.py line14-17).

-Execute 'Tweepy-use.py' and input the screen name (whose twitter account you want to download images from).
+ Finally use Terminal in the folder and use 'python tweepy-use.py' to execute the program.

+ # Output

-Then the program would create two folders 'images' and 'video_image'(They are used to store the download images and the images are processed by Google Vision API. ).
+The program would create two folders 'images' and 'video_image'(They are used to store the download images and the images are processed by Google Vision API. ).

 And you can also find a outcome.mp4 which could only be correctly displayed by Windows Media Player, other players may cause a frame lost.
 'Tweet.txt' contains all the information about each tweets of the chosen account.

+ # Example
-Example: The folder 'project1' contains a example of the program, I download those images from a guy whose name is 'Trump'.
+The folder 'project1' contains a example of the program, I download those images from a guy whose name is 'Trump'.

 Besides, this program is designed for Windows.